chtoucas/Abc.Maybe/README.md

 - .NET Core, all versions from 2.0 to 3.0.
 - .NET Framework, all versions from 4.5 to 4.8.

-but only after we push a package upstream, and it is not done automatically, which means that it may take some time before I discover (and fix) a failing test.
+but only after we push a new package upstream, and it is not done automatically, which means that it may take some time before I discover (and fix) a failing test.

 ## Objectives/Features